 Law and Politics students take several courses designed to explain legal concepts, the institutions of American law, and constitutional debates.
 They develop deep skills of arguing, processing information, clear writing, and effective speaking.
 The goal of this focus is development of broad skills in addition to political knowledge, admission to law school, success in law school, and preparation for a legal career (e.g. lawyer, paralegal).

 Political Communication and Public Opinion focuses on the flow and content of information and ideas.
 Students examine public opinion data, strategies of rhetoric, new media (e.g. social media, online news) and examine the influence political messages can have on citizens, their beliefs, and political behaviors.
 Students who study this concentration may choose careers in political campaign management, journalism, public opinion polling, or public relations.

-View the complete Degree Pathway.
+View all the complete Degree Pathways.

 For additional information contact the Political Science Department.